RCL-lab/sha1_pynq/README.md

 `overlay = Overlay('/home/xilinx/sha1_pynq/overlays/sha1_overlay.bit')`

-If it is in different location on your board please enter the right path to the `sha1_overlay.bit` file on your board
+If it is in different location on your board please enter the right path of the `sha1_overlay.bit` file on your board

 `overlay = Overlay('<path_to_sha1_overlay.bit_on_the_board>')`